projectcalico/calico/hack/release/RELEASING.md

 ### Post-release verification

-Verify the release is working as expected.
-This is important, so please don't skip it.

-1. Ensure that the site is accessible by visiting `projectcalico.docs.tigera.io/archive/<version>/`.

-1. Checkout the relevant docs branch (i.e. the release-vX.Y branch)

 1. Run the post-release checks.
 The release validation checks will run - they check for the presence of all the required binaries tarballs, tags, etc.

    ```